Loni Smith

 Cypress, TX 77429

-Loni’s commitment to continuous growth and learning has been a defining thread throughout her career.
-She is currently pursuing a doctoral degree in business, building on her academic background and a professional certificate in full stack development from the Massachusetts Institute of Technology.
-Her multidisciplinary expertise, combined with a relentless drive to evolve, positions her as a forward-thinking leader dedicated to advancing operational excellence and delivering impactful outcomes in the financial services industry.
+A commitment to continuous growth has been a defining thread throughout her career.
+She is currently pursuing a doctoral degree in business and holds a professional certificate in full-stack development from the Massachusetts Institute of Technology.
+Her multidisciplinary expertise and drive to evolve, position her as a forward-thinking leader dedicated to advancing operational excellence and delivering meaningful impact in financial services.

 • Johnson & Wales University